centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/monitoring-with-snmp-traps.md

 #### Use an external variable

-It's also possible to modify the output message by retrieving information via scripts or external commands and get the result to insert it in the output.
+It is also possible to modify the output message by retrieving information via scripts or external commands and get the result to insert it in the output.
 To do this, within the definition of your SNMP trap, go to the **Advanced** tab and add one (or more) preexec commands.

 For example:
 ![image](../../assets/configuration/kpreexec.png)

-The first command **snmpget -v 2c -Ovq -c public @HOSTADDRESS@ ifAlias.$1** and allows you to retrieve the alias interface.
+The first command is **snmpget -v 2c -Ovq -c public @HOSTADDRESS@ ifAlias.$1** and allows you to retrieve the alias interface.
 The "$1" variable is for the argument 1 associated value of linkUp/linkDown traps.

-The second command **snmpget -v 2c -Ovq -c public @HOSTADDRESS@ ifSpeed.$1** and allows you to retrieve interface speed.
+The second command is **snmpget -v 2c -Ovq -c public @HOSTADDRESS@ ifSpeed.$1** and allows you to retrieve interface speed.
 The "$1" variable is for the argument 1 associated value of linkUp/linkDown traps.

-In order to exploit the result of the first command in the output, you have to use $p1 argument.
-For exploiting the result of the second command in output, you have to use $p2 argument.
+In order to exploit the result of the first command in the output, use the argument $p1.
+To exploit the result of the second command in the output, use the argument $p2 .

-Therefore, we can deduce the following output message:
+We can then deduce the following output message:

 ``` shell
 Link down on interface: $2 (index: $1).
 Operational state: $4, Administration state: $3, Alias : $p1, Speed : $p2